risk-first/website/estimating/Fill-The-Bucket.md

 ## Meta-Analysis

+This is a really contrived example, but actually this represents _most of_ how banks work out risk, simply multiplying the probability of something happening by what is lost when it does happen.
+But let's look at some criticisms of this:

-Now, in reality, life isn't really like this.
-First, we might be able to work nights to get the project done, or hire more staff, or give bonuses for overtime _or something_.
-In fact, in [Pressure]() we'll come back and look at some of these factors.
+Aren't there other options?
+We might be able to work nights to get the project done, or hire more staff, or give bonuses for overtime _or something_.
+In fact, in [Pressure](estimating/Pressure.md) we'll come back and look at some of these factors.
--- this is how banks price risk.  and we all know how well that worked out.

 Second, we've actually got a project here which _degrades gracefully_.
 The costs of taking longer are clearly sign-posted in advance.
 In reality, the costs of missing a date might be much more disastrous:  not getting your game completed for Christmas, missing a regulatory deadline, not being ready for an important demo - these are all-or-nothing outcomes where it's a [stark contrast between in-time and missing-the-bus](Deadline-Risk).

 Third, software development isn't generally isn't like this - as we will explore in the following sections, software development is _not_ in the Fill-The-Bucket domain, generally.

+The problem is, because this approach works so well in banking and operations and other places, there is a _strong tendency_ for project managers to want to apply it to software anyway.

 ## A Better Understanding Of Risk